VictorTaelin/Interaction-Calculus/HVM-Nano.md

 - APP represents a application.
 - SUP represents a superposition.
 - COL represents a collapse.
-- NAT represents a number literal.
+- NUM represents a number literal.
+- SUC represents a number's successor.
 - CAL represents a function call.

 Lambdas are curried, and work like their λC counterpart, except with a relaxed